Royal National Children's Foundation: XIX – XX centuries

-Today
+XXI century

-It funds the schooling of these beneficiaries by putting together packages with the support of other charities and the schools themselves.
-In this way, RNCF leverages its own funds some seven times, so that a RNCF grant of c.£4,000 can effectively secure the fees for a vulnerable young person at an independent boarding school for a whole year.
-Coupled with the charity's low administrative costs, this helps ensure that a very large proportion of all donations and legacies go direct to paying fees for these disadvantaged young people.
+The RNCSF supports vulnerable children at a range of boarding schools throughout the United Kingdom.
+These children who have one or no active parents and have suffered abuse, neglect, fear and disruption in their home, family or school environment such as to be seriously prejudicial to their normal development.
+The charity funds the schooling of beneficiaries by putting together packages with the support of other charities and the schools themselves.
+In this way, the RNCSF leverages its own funds some seven times, so that a grant of c.£4,000 can effectively secure the fees for a vulnerable young person at an independent boarding school for a whole year.
+Coupled with the charity's low administrative costs, this helps ensure that a very large proportion of all donations and legacies go direct to paying fees for beneficiaries.